angular/protractor/docs/style-guide.md

 });
 ```

+**Why?**
-* Why?
-Separates dependencies from the test code.
+* Separates dependencies from the test code.
-* Why?
-Makes the dependencies available to all specs of the suite.
+* Makes the dependencies available to all specs of the suite.

 ### Declare all the page object public elements in the constructor